Yaakov Hagoel: World Zionist Organization

-Hagoel was reelected head of the World Zionist Organization on November 2025 along with Doron Perez.
+Hagoel was reelected head of the World Zionist Organization in November 2025 along with Doron Perez.
 The two will share duties as chairman.
 Hagoel has served as chairman since his election in 2020.
 He previously served as Vice Chairman since 2015, and was head of the WZO's Department for Activities in Israel & Countering Antisemitism since 2010, a department he founded.

 Hagoel has met with numerous heads of state from around the world and have spoken in many countries.
 Hagoel has worked closely with the American Zionist Movement, the Zionist Federation of Great Britain and organizations around the world on issues of anti-Israel bias and Judeo-phobia.

 In 2018, he co-chaired a conference in the US in the wake of the deadly shooting at a Pittsburgh synagogue.
 In August 2020, Hagoel, together with Member of Knesset David Bitan, met with representatives of Facebook, Twitter and YouTube to establish a team to handle the rise of Antisemitic content in social media.

 He initiated having Jewish victims of anti-Jewish attacks abroad be commemorated along with victims of terrorism in Israel during Memorial Day.
 In 2022 he oversaw the 125th anniversary of the First Zionist Congress in Basel, Switzerland.
 This included meeting with dignitaries from European and Arab countries.

 Following the October 7th massacre, he organized housing for displaced Israeli civilians and facilitated support to returning hostages and family members.
 He arranged the Jewish People Challenges Conference in Jerusalem which brought together of 500 Jewish leaders from 38 nations to discuses the response to the Iron Swords War.

 Early life

 Hagoel was born in 1971 in Tel Aviv.
 He is Sephardic on his father's side from Greek and Turkish descent and Ashkenazic on his mother's side from Polish descent.
 He was a member of the Betar youth movement and as an adult, served as treasurer and later Executive CEO of World Betar.
 Before serving in the Israel Defense Forces, he volunteered for a year in the southern city of Ofakim.
 During his military service, he served in the Nahal unit.
 Following his regular service, he joined the army reserves in the Gaza Division.
 He studied law at the Ono Academic College and earned an LL.B.

 Yaakov Hagoel welcomes Greek President Prokopis Pavlopoulos on Mount Herzl, March 2016.

-Yaakov Hagoel meeting President of the Republic of the Congo Félix Tshisekedi October, 2021.
+Yaakov Hagoel meeting President of the Democratic Republic of the Congo Félix Tshisekedi October, 2021.